US National Interest Waiver Green Card Services and Information

 Generic, non-specific documentation is not sufficient to support a successful NIW Petition.
 Each year, we meet with several clients desiring to pursue a National Interest Waiver.
 When reviewing their initial documentation, we see many generic letters “highly recommending” an employee for a national interest waiver, but lacking exacting specificity that the USCIS requires, to show that the elements of the NYDOT test is met.
 Part of my service in NIW cases is to assist a client with the preparation and gathering of sufficient documentation that is required by the USCIS under the NYDOT standards to ensure the best chance of success.
 If such evidence cannot be gathered at the moment because the employee’s credentials do not yet support a NIW case, then I have an honest conversation with the client about a plan of attack to get to the point where a NIW petition would be possible.

-To set up an initial consultation to discuss any questions you have about your possible National Interest Waiver petition case, please contact us today!
+To set up an initial consultation to discuss any questions you have about your possible National Interest Waiver petition case or our National Interest Waiver Green Card Services, please e-mail us today and attorney Richard Ruth will be happy to speak to you!